-For 30 years, Pride and Service has been delivering quality
+For over 35 years, Pride and Service has been delivering quality

 elevator service.
 We are a family owned and operated, full-service